d13r/laravel-breadcrumbs/README.md

 <?= Breadcrumbs::render('home') ?>
 ```

-Or use the long-hand syntax if you prefer:
+Or use the longhand syntax if you prefer:

 ```blade
 <?php echo Breadcrumbs::render('home') ?>